A9u3ybaCyb3r/Ethical-Hacking-Lab/Building The Lab/README.md

 ## Step 7: Configure User Accounts
 1. When prompted to sign in with Microsoft, select **Domain Join Instead**.
-   - For Darth_Vader:
+   - For Darth-Vader:
      - **Username**: Anakin Skywalker
      - **Password**: Password1
-   - For Darth_Sidious:
+   - For Darth-Sidious:
      - **Username**: Sheev Palpatine
      - **Password**: Password2
 2. Set security questions with generic answers (e.g., answer each with "Bob").